pedrohperoni/redditbot/README.md

 #### GET/top-memes

-Description: This endpoint returns the top posts from a subreddit and stores them in MySQL database.
+This endpoint returns the top posts from a subreddit and stores them in MySQL database.
 Currently it captures /r/memes by default but you can change the url and it will capture any subreddit.

-Response: A JSONObject containing the basic information on the top 20 posts

-#### GET/top-20-report-today

-Description: This endpoint generates a CSV report containing the top 20 Reddit posts from the past 24 hours sorted by score.

-Response: A CSV file download with the following columns: Reddit ID, Title, Score, Date, URL, Author, Image.

 ```
     {